Description

 QJazz is a suite of QGIS based services including:

-QGIS serverr as microservice
+QGIS server as microservice

 OGC Processes server on top of QGIS processing